jice-nospam/yendor.ts/src/game/README.md

 	- reduce garbage collector usage

 * Gameplay
+	- beast A.I. should move randomly when no scent is detected
 	- humanoid A.I. (can use weapons and wear armors)
 	- poison potion and weapon / projectile poisoning (need onHitEffector on Attacker)
 	- doors and keys